cugos/cugos.github.com/meetings/_posts/2014-09-17-cugos_monthly.markdown

 - **[@erinlhamilton](https://github.com/erinlhamilton)** presents *Geoprocessing in the Web Browser*.
 Is it viable?
 What are the limitations?
 How does it compare to geoprocessing on the server?
 Who is this person?
 All will be answered!
 - **[@JMT2080AD](https://github.com/JMT2080AD)** will present how to use R as a data munging command center!
 He will be giving a brief overview of how to process tabular data in R and what tools are available in R for geoprocessing when your data is spatially relevant.

--**Ben** former geographer who loves bikes now to run Back Alley Bike Repair Shop in Pioneer Square(http://www.backalleybikerepair.com/) would like to get some ideas on how to educate/display bike trails/commuter lanes in Seattle for public.
+- **Ben Rainbow** former geographer who loves bikes, now runs Back Alley Bike Repair Shop in Pioneer Square(http://www.backalleybikerepair.com/) would like to get some ideas on how to educate/display bike trails/commuter lanes in Seattle to the public.

 ###NOTES: